beltoforion/stellarium-to-video/README.md

 Azimut in degrees (View direction)

 _-d YYYY-MM-DD_
 The simulation date.
-The animation automatically starts an hour after sunset on the specified day.
+The animation will automatically begin an hour after sunset on the specified day.

 _-fov xx.xxx_
 The field of view in degrees.